madronalabs/mlvg/README.md

 to build an app:
 ----------------

 First, build and install madronalib as a static library using the instructions in the madronalib project.
+This should install the madronalib headers and library to where they will be found by other projects on your computer.
+On MacOS for example, this will be in /usr/local/include/madronalib and /usr/local/lib.

 If you haven't already, update the submodules to mlvg:
 - git submodule update --init --recursive